ivy-llc/ivy/docs/overview/faq.rst

 **Q:** Does Ivy support model deployment?

 **A:** Yes, Ivy will support efficient model deployment.
-However, currently this feature is not yet supported as the graph compiler module is still under development, and will be released soon with ivy version 1.2.0.
+However, currently this feature is not yet supported as the tracer module is still under development, and will be released soon with ivy version 1.2.0.

 Dynamic Control Flow